 Days Sales Outstanding (DSO) is the number of days, on average, it takes a company to collect its receivables.
 Therefore, DSO measures the average number of days for a company to collect payment after a sale.
 The formula for days sales outstanding is as follows:

 For example, Company A reported $4,000 in beginning accounts receivable and $6,000 in ending accounts receivable for the fiscal year ended 2018, along with credit sales of $120,000.
 The DSO for Company A would be:

 Therefore, it takes this company approximately 15 days to collect a typical invoice.

 Days Payable Outstanding (DPO) is the number of days, on average, it takes a company to pay back its payables.
 Therefore, DPO measures the average number of days for a company to pay its invoices from trade creditors, i.e., suppliers.
 The formula for days payable outstanding is as follows:

-For example, Company A posted a $1,000 beginning accounts payable and $2,000 ending accounts payable for the fiscal year ended 2018 with $40,000 cost of goods sold.
+For example, Company A posted $1,000 in beginning accounts payable and $2,000 in ending accounts payable for the fiscal year ended 2018, along with $40,000 in cost of goods sold.
 The DSO for Company A would be:

 Therefore, it takes this company approximately 13 days to pay for its invoices.

 Learn more in CFI’s Financial Analysis Fundamentals Course.

 Putting it Together: Cash Conversion Cycle

 Recall that the Cash Conversion Cycle Formula = DIO + DSO – DPO.
 How do we interpret it?